milomedia/tilix/_drafts/2019-09-22-Autumnal Equinox 2019.md

 ## Etcetera

-According to NASA the chances of seeing [aurora borealis displays](https://www.nasa.gov/watchtheskies/aurora-chat.html) increase after the Autumnal Equinox.
+According to NASA, the chances of seeing [aurora borealis displays](https://www.nasa.gov/watchtheskies/aurora-chat.html) increase after the Autumnal Equinox.
 Primarily because autumn produces a surplus of geomagnetic storms – almost twice the annual average.

 At the **South Pole** the sun will make its first appearance for six months.
 However, at the **North Pole** it is the beginning of six months of darkness.